Cambridge Net Zero Action Plan

 Action Area 1: Energy Efficiency (Existing Buildings)

-Our goal is for the full decarbonization of the building stock in Cambridge.
-Achieving this requires the installation of energy efficient equipment and ensuring that buildings across the city are well insulated and weatherized.
-Three actions within the Energy Efficiency Action Area work toward increasing the efficiency of our buildings through a variety of mandatory and voluntary programs and policies.
+Achieving our Net Zero Action Plan goals requires the installation of energy efficient equipment and ensuring that buildings across the city are well insulated and weatherized.
+Three actions within Action Area 1: Energy Efficiency work toward increasing the efficiency of our buildings through a variety of mandatory and voluntary programs and policies.
 These actions were assigned SMART goals which were adopted as part of the NZAP 5-year update.

 Activities for Action 1.3 have not been started.
 Therefore, Action 1.3 is not covered in this report.